mrciolino/wiki-backup/timeline.md

     - Without Saragossa, the new pirate capital of **[Altricia](/locations/altricia)** is founded from the ashes of Alford.
   - After celebrating a successful raid, the party splits off for 3 years.
 [Os Vrintia](/characters/os) is exiled to [Gothriathon](/locations/Mardun/Gothriathon) after Krorg puts the largest bounty in the world on his head after his seeming betrayal.
   - [Wegate Revolution](/Events/wegate-revolution)
+  - Breezy-E gathers his Samurai clan and 200 pirates from Krorg to attempt to slay Aku.
+They fail.

 - **2 BC:** Birth of **[Krorgfrey](/characters/krorgfrey)** to Krorg and his wife Kayla.
 - Despite his bounty, Os becomes the secret ruler and law enforcer of [Gothriathon](/locations/Mardun/Gothriathon).
 He disconnects Gothriathon from the [Dragon Sea](/locations/Mardun/dragon_sea) trade network back into a barter economy, putting a major wrench in Krorg's economic ambitions.